 The supporting statement is arguably the trickiest part of the application process and it’s essential that you get it right.
-This is your opportunity to see yourself to the shortlisting panel.
+This is your opportunity to see yourself in the shortlisting panel.
 It should be unique to you and tailored to the post that you are applying for.
-You should use it to show off your skills, qualifications and experiences.
+You should use it to show off your skills, qualifications, and experiences.
 Usually, it should be a minimum of one side of A4, equating to around 800 – 1000 words.
 However, supporting statements will vary in length depending on the post that is being applied for.

 6. How long does shortlisting take place and how will I know if I have been shortlisted?

 Once the vacancy has closed shortlisting normally takes place within two weeks.
 We will write to all candidates who have been shortlisted to invite them through to the next stage of the process.
 Unfortunately, due to the high volume of applications we receive for some posts, we will not contact applicants who are not shortlisted.

 7. I have been invited in for an interview, what do I need to bring with me on the day?